EricNg314/Portfolio/README.md

 # Portfolio :white_check_mark:

 First off, thank you for visiting my page.
+I hope you enjoy the current portfolio that was built using a Serverless framework and AWS Lamda.

-This contains a compilation of my web development projects and will be even better in the future!
+This contains a compilation of my web development projects and will be updated a better styled React variant [https://github.com/EricNg314/Portfolio-React](https://github.com/EricNg314/Portfolio-React) in the near future!

 ## Link: https://eric-ng.io/
 <img src="assets/images/Profile_Page_v2.png" width="100%" height="100%">